News & EVents

 To read the interview (in Bahasa Indonesian) published on KOMPAS, please click here.

-Professor Jens Christiansen, Professor of Economics and Environmental Studies from Mount Holyoke College is visiting AUW this week.
+Professor Jens Christiansen, Professor of Economics and Environmental Studies from Mount Holyoke College visted AUW and gave three lectures:

 Global Climate Change: Can We Still Save the Planet?